ThomasMSmit/GetGameCodes/README.md

 ### Special thanks ###

 A thank you to [Keis Gerhardt Smit](https://github.com/KeisGSmit) for his Gymshop project, that helped me create my wishlist model.

+A thank you to [Ken Walsh](https://github.com/kenwals) for his BoWood-Audio project, that helped me create my review model.

 **Site for educational purposes only!**